89luca89/distrobox/README.md

 ### Aims

-This project aims to bring **any distro userland to any other distro** supporting podman.
+This project aims to bring **any distro userland to any other distro** supporting podman or docker.
 It has been written in POSIX sh to be as portable as possible and not have problems with glibc version's compatibility.

 It also aims to enter the container **as fast as possible**, every millisecond adds up if you use the it